eam.healthdata.be (Entity Access Management)

 Overview of the requests

-After submission of the requests for access and receipt of the confirmation message, you are able to consult the validation process and other features of the requests via the tab Requests overview on the My Profile page.
+After submission of the requests for access and receipt of the confirmation message, you are able to consult the validation process and other features of the requests via the tab Requests on the My Profile page.

 Based on the scope of the requests overview, we can distinguish between